MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-rms.md

 ## Can I prevent users from sharing protected documents with specific organizations?
 One of the biggest benefits of using the Azure Rights Management service for data protection is that it supports business-to-business collaboration without you having to configure explicit trusts for each partner organization, because Azure AD takes care of the authentication for you.

 There is no administration option to prevent users from securely sharing documents with specific organizations.
-For example, you want to block an organization that you don’t trust or that has a competing business.
-Preventing the Azure Rights Management service from sending protected documents to users in these organizations wouldn’t make sense because your users would then share their documents unprotected, which is probably the last thing you want to happen in this scenario.
-For example, you wouldn’t be able to identify who is sharing company-confidential documents with which users in these organizations, which you can do when the document (or email) is protected by the Azure Rights Management service.
+For example, you want to block an organization that you don't trust or that has a competing business.
+Preventing the Azure Rights Management service from sending protected documents to users in these organizations wouldn't make sense because your users would then share their documents unprotected, which is probably the last thing you want to happen in this scenario.
+For example, you wouldn't be able to identify who is sharing company-confidential documents with which users in these organizations, which you can do when the document (or email) is protected by the Azure Rights Management service.

 ## When I share a protected document with somebody outside my company, how does that user get authenticated?

 By default, the Azure Rights Management service uses an Azure Active Directory account and an associated email address for user authentication, which makes business-to-business collaboration seamless for administrators.
 If the other organization uses Azure services, users already have accounts in Azure Active Directory, even if these accounts are created and managed on-premises and then synchronized to Azure.
 If the organization has Office 365, under the covers, this service also uses Azure Active Directory for the user accounts.
-If the user’s organization doesn’t have managed accounts in Azure, users can sign up for [RMS for individuals](./rms-for-individuals.md), which creates an unmanaged Azure tenant and directory for the organization with an account for the user, so that this user (and subsequent users) can then be authenticated for the Azure Rights Management service.
+If the user's organization doesn't have managed accounts in Azure, users can sign up for [RMS for individuals](./rms-for-individuals.md), which creates an unmanaged Azure tenant and directory for the organization with an account for the user, so that this user (and subsequent users) can then be authenticated for the Azure Rights Management service.

 The authentication method for these accounts can vary, depending on how the administrator in the other organization has configured the Azure Active Directory accounts.
 For example, they could use passwords that were created for these accounts, federation, or passwords that were created in Active Directory Domain Services and then synchronized to Azure Active Directory.